James D. Robb

 (517) 371-5140 x2008

 James D. Robb joined the leadership group at Cooley Law School in July 2002 as the Associate Dean for Development, Associate Dean for Graduate Programs, and General Counsel.
-He serves now as the Associate Dean of External Affairs and Senior Counsel.
+He serves now as the Associate Dean of External Affairs and General Counsel.

 He is the chief advancement officer as well as the development and alumni relations officer for Cooley.
 In this role, he is responsible for all marketing, advertising, internal and external communications, fundraising, and community, university, and alumni relations.
 Mr. Robb also oversees the law school’s award-winning website; the alumni association; planned, corporate and foundation giving; the donor recognition society; capital campaigns; and the development committee of the school’s board of directors.
 He has the distinction of having raised the five largest individual gifts, the largest foundation gift, and the largest grant ever received by Cooley.